Mont des Cats: Mont des Cats Abbey

 A first community of the Hospital Brothers of St. Anthony was settled in 1650 and lasted until the French Revolution which closed the monastery in 1792.

-In 1826, a new community of Trappists (Reformed Cistercians) was established, and this congregation has run the abbey ever since.
+In 1819, the painter Nicolas Ruyssen bought the ruins of the former hermitage to found a school.
+He had the buildings restored and in 1821, opened a boarding school there with the help of the Brothers of the Christian Schools of Saint-Omer.
+He soon had a hundred pupils but at his age, it was too heavy a burden.
+In 1825, he contacted the Trappist Abbey of Notre Dame du Gard.
+Eight Trappist monks arrived on 26 January 1826 and founded the Mont des Cats abbey.
+This congregation has run the abbey ever since.
 A breakaway group of Trappist monks left Mont des Cats and settled in Westvleteren (Belgium).

 World War One

 During World War One the abbey was the scene of much action, particularly in 1914 during the Battle of Messines.
-On 12th October, 1914, the British 3rd Cavalry Bridge consisting of 4th Hussars, 5th Royal Irish Lancers and 16th Lancers attacked Mont des Cats, against Germans who were dug in on Mont des Cats and at Flêtre.
+On 12 October 1914, the British 3rd Cavalry Brigade consisting of 4th Hussars, 5th Royal Irish Lancers and 16th Lancers attacked Mont des Cats, against Germans who were dug in on Mont des Cats and at Vleteren.
 They advanced up the slopes covered in hop-fields towards the monastery on the hilltop, with dismounted cavalry attacking from the west and mounted cavalry with a battery of horse artillery from the south.
 After some hard fighting, the monastery was wrested from German hands.
 During this engagement, Prince Maximilian Friedrich Wilhelm Georg von Hesse was mortally wounded and died in the monastery later that night.
 The 5th Lancers occupied the monastery that night along with some German wounded.

 Mont des Cats cheese

 Mont des Cats cheese has been produced by the monks since 1890 with the milk of local farms, in a small independent dairy.

 The production method are similar to those used for Port-salut.
 Affinage (maturing) takes a minimum of one month and during this period the cheese is washed in salted water and dyed with roucou, a reddish derivative from annatto seeds.
 The texture of the cheese is firm, uncooked, pressed and has small holes.
 The fat content is 50%.

-In Flanders it is sometimes eaten as a breakfast cheese with coffee.
+In Flanders it is sometimes eaten as a breakfast cheese with bread and coffee.